romeerez/orchid-orm/BREAKING_CHANGES.md

 Replace all occurrences of `text(min, max)` in your code with `text().min(min).max(max)`.

-`varchar`'s limit parameter becomes required, replace unlimited varchars with `text`.
+`varchar`'s limit parameter becomes required (it becomes optional again later in orchid-orm@1.32.19), replace unlimited varchars with `text`.

 The `char` type is removed because it's [discouraged](https://wiki.postgresql.org/wiki/Don't_Do_This#Don.27t_use_char.28n.29) by Postgres.